 Unknown data model

-To make a good subset, foreign keys are needed.
+To make a good subset, you need to know your data model and foreign keys are needed.
 We regularly come across applications where these keys are not stored in the data model itself.
-They are then stored in an application table or they are not saved at all.
+They are then stored in an application table or they aren’t saved at all.
 However, they are necessary for the successful realization of a subset.
 What we do then is that we import the foreign keys, for example if they are stored in an application table.
 We can also use our foreign key discovery module.
 They are then known in DATPROF Subset and we can realize a subset.

 Which solution do you prefer?